Vasiliy77745/diploma/README.md

 # DIPLOMA APPLICATION

+  This is a python application that allows to upload profile pictures to remote storage AWS S3 and get picture by provided user name.
   For use this application you can try this:

 Just clone this repository
 https://github.com/Vasiliy77745/diploma.git  on your computer